Do you have an older, geriatric pet?

 Consider Sam, for instance, who has been a faithful friend for a long time.

-Once the playful, frolicking, graceful pup, Sam now regularly does the splits on the living room and cries out when getting up from sleeping.
+Once the playful, frolicking, graceful pup, Sam now regularly does the splits on the living room floor and cries out in pain when getting up from sleeping.

 He also has a liver problem discovered on a routine blood test.